chunatech/daaru/README.md

-# cWeed
+# Daaru

-*a good source of selenium*

 ## Description

-cWeed is a browser automation and testing tool, with a focus on ease of use and extensibility.
+Daaru is a browser automation and testing tool, with a focus on ease of use and extensibility.
 It functions as a wrapper around canopy that includes file watching, results publishing and logging.

-cWeed is built using:
+Daaru is built using:
 - [Dotnet](https://dotnet.microsoft.com/en-us/download/dotnet)
 - [FSharp](https://fsharp.org/)
 - [Canopy](https://github.com/lefthandedgoat/canopy)